MelGalera/Linear-Regression-with-R/index.md

 per year.

-Furthermore, a smoker has an average increased cost of \$13,500 per year, and an obese smoker will have an additional \$19,894 per year in medical expenses.
+Furthermore, a smoker has an average increased cost of \$13,500 per year.

+And an obese smoker will have an additional \$19,894 per year in medical expenses.

 Although the model has good R-squared result, the plot showing predicted `charges` against known `charges` of the ‘test data’ shows that the